VByte-dev/ScoreMaster/README.md

 # ScoreMaster ~ Leaderboard

 A simple web application to manage player scores.
-Enter names, record scores, and watch the leaderboard automatically sort in descending order.
+Enter names, record scores, and generate the leaderboard automatically sort in descending order.
 Built as a practice project.

 ---